Page Last Updated:

 - Foul materials of any sort

-- Household hazardous waste (such as paint, pesticides, oil, cleaning products, batteries, etc.)
+- Household hazardous waste (paint, pesticides, oil, cleaning products, batteries, etc.)

 - Household waste